 It was a unique experience because I didn’t know whether this was the return of my first cancer or if this was something new.
 I was very scared and found myself thinking about it when I was lying in bed.
 Even though I felt well, I had enough medical background, plus my experience with my first cancer, that I had a lot of fears.
 After being told I had lymphoma, I felt a strange sense of relief because I finally knew what it was.
 I didn’t know what it meant, though, and had a lot of questions.

-Initially, my doctor said this type of lymphoma had an excellent The likely outcome of a disease, including the chance of recovery. and was a chronic illness that you live with, and I thought “Okay, this is really nothing to worry about.”
-We knew someone with lymphoma who was also a A physician who specializes in studying disease through a microscopic evaluation of body tissues and organs., and he suggested that I get a second opinion.
+Initially, my doctor said this type of lymphoma had an excellent prognosis and was a chronic illness that you live with, and I thought “Okay, this is really nothing to worry about.”
+We knew someone with lymphoma who was also a pathologist, and he suggested that I get a second opinion.
 He suggested this not because I didn’t trust my oncologist or because I was trying to second guess him, but to just hear what another doctor had to say; so, that’s exactly what I did.

-My initial diagnosis was The extent of cancer in the body, including whether the disease has spread from the original site to other body parts.
-Through the vein., A method of classifying a tumor on the basis of how aggressively it is growing.
-3a follicular lymphoma, which meant I would need to have extensive chemotherapy.
+My initial diagnosis was stage IV, grade 3a follicular lymphoma, which meant I would need to have extensive chemotherapy.
 Because of the treatment I received for my first cancer, this was complicated because I had already had the maximum life-time allowed dosage of one of the chemotherapy drugs recommended.
 I remember thinking, “I’ve got to stop my life.
 I’ve got to have intensive chemotherapy.”
 After I went for a second opinion, my cancer was graded differently.
-It was diagnosed as a lower grade, which meant I didn’t need to do chemotherapy, but I did have rituximab, which is a monoclonal a substance made by B-lymphocytes that reacts with antigens on toxins, bacteria and some cancer cells and either kills or marks them for removal. and is very well tolerated.
+It was diagnosed as a lower grade, which meant I didn’t need to do chemotherapy, but I did have rituximab, which is a monoclonal antibody and is very well tolerated.
 I was fortunate because I didn’t have any side effects from this treatment.
 I ended up only needing to have rituximab (Rituxan) and prednisone, and I think the benefit of seeking a second opinion was huge because the physician I saw for the second opinion was a lymphoma expert.

 The lymphoma specialist was incredible!
 She had extensive knowledge of treatments – current and new ones – and the specifics of each of the types of lymphoma.
 I remember her saying to me, “After I see you today, I’m actually leaving to go out of country to an international conference that will be all about the latest treatments for your illness.”
 And I thought, “Wow, that’s amazing.”

 My treatment was rituximab, which I had once a week for four weeks, and then again six months later for a total of three cycles.
 In April of 2013, I had a scan that was completely clear, and all the lymph nodes were gone.
-It was a great feeling for me because it was stage IV where it was just all throughout my body, above and below my The muscle below the lungs and heart that separates the abdomen from the chest. and in the Spongy material found inside the bones containing stem cells that develop into three types of cells: red blood cells that deliver oxygen to the body and take away carbon dioxide; white blood cells that protect the body from infection; and platelets.
+It was a great feeling for me because it was stage IV where it was just all throughout my body, above and below my diaphragm and in the bone marrow.

 “Get a second opinion and get connected with other people who have the same type of lymphoma because this made me feel incredibly hopeful.”